Jeroen van Wijngaarden

-Jeroen van Wijngaarden (born 29 March 1978) is a Dutch politician who has served as a member of the House of Representatives since 2019, previously holding a seat from 2014 to 2017.
+Jeroen van Wijngaarden (born 29 March 1978) is a Dutch politician who has served as a member of the House of Representatives between 2014-2017 and 2019-2023.
 He is a member of the People's Party for Freedom and Democracy (VVD).

 Early life and career

 Van Wijngaarden was born on 29 March 1978 in Amsterdam.
 He studied change and personnel management at the Hotelschool The Hague between 1996 and 2000.
 He studied journalism, media and culture for one year at Cardiff University between 2002 and 2003.
 This was followed up by a study of Dutch law at the University of Amsterdam from 2006 to 2011.
 Van Wijngaarden worked in communication and public affairs for several years, including as manager at PricewaterhouseCoopers between 2011 and 2014.

 Political career

 Career in local politics

 Van Wijngaarden served as member of the borough council of Amsterdam-Zuid from May 2007 until April 2014, including four years as party group leader.